| West=On=Track -

 West and Mid-West, including daily commuters, day-trippers,

+students and health-related passengers.
 The capital costs of the WRC compare extremely favourably

 with other national infrastructural projects currently